amygorgon/didtyronzil/docs/security-privacy.md

 TyronZIL DIDs operate on Zilliqa, a public blockchain platform that implements PBFT (practical byzantine fault tolerance) as the consensus protocol, as explained in the [Zilliqa's whitepaper](https://docs.zilliqa.com/whitepaper.pdf).
 Given the 'public' nature of the network, Tyron anticipates that messages could be read, or corrupted in case of chain-reorganization.
 However, as long as there is no 51% attack the ledger's immutability, on which DIDs rely on, remains uncompromised.

 The tyronZIL DID-Client currently interacts with Zilliqa nodes hosted by Zilliqa Research Pte.
-Ltd. as can be seen in the open-source code but is also possible to submit transactions to any other node.
+Ltd. as can be seen in the [open-source code](https://github.com/julio-cabdu/tyronzil-js).
+It is also possible to submit transactions to any other node.

-Interaction with the user's [Tyron-Smart-Contract(TSM)](https://github.com/julio-cabdu/tyronZIL-js/blob/master/src/lib/blockchain/smart-contracts/TSM0.4-mainnet.scilla) happens through transactions that require an increasing nonce, mitigating this way replay attacks.
-The user can check their TSM-State on, e.g. [Devex](https://devex.zilliqa.com/?network=https%3A%2F%2Fapi.zilliqa.com) to confirm that their operation did not get delayed.
-Furthermore, timestamps are supported and coded into the TSM.
+To interact with the user's [DID-Smart-Contract(DID-SC)](./smart-contracts/DID-SC.md), the client MUST submit a blockchain transaction.
+All Zilliqa transactions require an increasing nonce, mitigating this way replay attacks.
+The user can check their DID-SC-State on, e.g. [Devex](https://devex.zilliqa.com/?network=https%3A%2F%2Fapi.zilliqa.com) to confirm that their operation did not get delayed.
+Furthermore, timestamps are supported and coded into the DID-SC.

 ### Smart contract security